My specialties— the areas in which I have the most expertise and passion— include:

 TRAUMA / PTSD

 I treat issues relating to emotional-eating/stress-eating, binge eating disorder, and bulimia nervosa.
-I do not treat anorexia nervosa, but I can help you find someone who does.
+I also work with those recovering from (or with symptoms of) anorexia nervosa who are medically stable.
 My work in eating disorders/body image overlaps heavily with my work in health behavior change.
 Our unhealthy behavioral patterns are almost always an attempt to cope with or completely dissolve some uncomfortable emotion.
 Together, we can develop awareness of your triggers, identify some alternatives, and help you break out of the “coping rut.”

 ANXIETY / STRESS

 Symptoms of anxiety and stress include excessive and uncontrollable worry, frequent muscle tension, avoidance, and more.
 In addition to treating general anxiety and stress, I work with people struggling with social anxiety, specific phobias, and panic disorder.
 I use an exposure-based CBT model, as this is by far the most effective approach.

 I work with those struggling with a new diagnosis, symptoms, and/or treatment of a chronic illness.
 Pain management may be an important part of this work, and there are some effective strategies that can take the edge off, including for those desiring to decrease their reliance on opioids.
 Body image and intimacy/sexuality concerns may also be prominent, particularly in light of the havoc that some treatments can wreak on the body.
 You may also be dealing with some emotional challenges.
 It’s normal to feel some relatively new or intense emotions, and this can certainly impact your intimate relationships.

 I specialize in weight loss and smoking cessation.
 My approach to health behavior change is cognitive-behavioral and highly effective.
 In addition, I provide ongoing therapy for those in recovery from alcohol and drug addiction, as well as those trying to reduce their reliance on opioids.